Logo preload

 March 27, 2014

-With the Arab Spring dramatically changing the landscape of government and civil society in the region, particularly in Tunisia, Libya, and Egypt, there’s renewed interest in capacity building for surveying and mapping, along with a host of new challenges to undertake to establish new (or revamped) systems for census, cadastral mapping, and land survey.
-There seemed to be an underpinning of excitement to adopt new technologies that hadn’t been common in pre-revolution Tunisia or Libya.
-Tools like laser LIDAR scanners for 3D environmental models and photography, UAVs for aerial remote sensing, and digital GIS tools to move from paper and CAD drawings into proper geospatial storage formats.
-I even had a couple of discussions with Tunisians that contribute to OpenStreetMap.
+With the Arab Spring reshaping government and civil society, interest in surveying and mapping has grown across Tunisia, Libya, and Egypt.
+Alongside this renewed focus, new challenges have emerged in building or revamping systems for census, cadastral mapping, and land surveys.
+Many attendees seemed excited about adopting technologies that were uncommon in pre-revolution Tunisia or Libya.
+Tools like laser LIDAR scanners for 3D modeling, UAVs for aerial sensing, and digital GIS platforms are helping transition from paper and CAD to proper geospatial formats.
+I also spoke with several Tunisians actively contributing to OpenStreetMap.

 Scanning the temple